qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    :align: center
    :width: 25em

-   Diagram from temperature data overlayed on a map |nix|
+   Diagram from temperature data overlayed on a map

 Remember that in the `Position` tab, a |checkbox| `Data defined position` of the diagrams is possible.
 Here, you can use attributes to define the position of the diagram.